clintharris/IDBSideSync/README.md

 It will have no effect on the data store.
 Message values are only applied to the data store if the message's HLC time is more recent than the current value.

 However, it would "corrupt" the Merkle tree (if the tree weren't set up to prevent it) since the hash values would still change when the message's hash is inserted a second time.

+### Q: Does it work with Jake Archibald's [idb](https://github.com/jakearchibald/idb) library?

+Yes.
+You can pass a sidesync'ed object store to idb's `wrap()` function.
+Since `idb-sidesync` works as an invisible Proxy, idb won't know the difference.